-New Hampshire Graduate Information Systems Degrees and Programs
+Graduate Information Systems Degrees and Programs in New Hampshire

 Information Systems Graduate Programs present students with the theoretical, practical, and applied concepts in computer information systems (CIS), and IT management.
 Curricula often span courses in technical business areas so students might stack leadership skills onto their current computer knowhow.
 Electives in topics such as security and information assurance, business intelligence and analytics, or IT strategy round out many programs.

 Information Systems Graduate Programs: Overview

 Students could look for Information Systems graduate programs at all levels – Masters, Doctorate, and Certificate.
 At each of these levels, a degree in information systems could cover five key components that together, add value to an organization.

 Information systems graduate programs that study the first three tend to be oriented to those who want to combine technical skills in IS technology with knowledge of managerial issues.
 Programs that place less weight on the tech-work focus more on business and administrative processes.
 Students could therefore choose the academic path that mirrors their strengths and might support professional goals.
 Which degree in information systems catches your interest?

 Graduate degrees in Information Systems encompass management information systems (MIS) and computer information systems (CIS) programs.
 While they do sound similar, and might have some overlap in terms of courses (e.g. databases), each is a focused area of study within the information technology field.

 DID YOU KNOW?
 When surveyed, 14 percent of Information Systems Managers reported they had a graduate degree according to O*NET OnLine.

 Some coursework in Computer Information Systems Graduate programs (CIS) may overlap with that of traditional computer science.
 CIS programs often aim to provide students with the numerical, analytical and technical skills to solve problems with current and emergent technologies.
 Students might therefore learn to diagnose system errors; create and update hardware, software, and databases; or optimize security.